-The terms ‘Verification‘ and ‘Validation‘ are frequently used in the software testing world but the meaning of those terms are mostly vague and debatable.
-You will encounter (or have encountered) all kinds of usage and interpretations of those terms, and it is our humble attempt here to distinguish between them as clearly as possible.
+VERIFICATION vs VALIDATION is hugely confused and debated in the software industry.
+You will encounter (or have encountered) all kinds of usage and interpretations of these terms, and it is our humble attempt here to distinguish between them as clearly as possible.

 |Question||Are we building the product right?||Are we building the right product?|